qoft/Dazeer-Spammer/README.md

 I have 171 commits currently, and kek has only 62. "qoft doesnt carry dazeer" 🤨

+## Extra info

+Zex (https://t.me/temperatuur) is not related to this at all, he is fine.

 # Installation
 ### Requirements
 A [Brain](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/brain)